 Contact Rebecca for a Consultation

-Is there an age limit for a reverse mortgage in Canada?
+Is there an age limit for a CHIP reverse mortgage in Canada?

-Is there a monthly payment for the Canadian Home Income Plan?
+Is there a monthly payment required for the CHIP Canadian Home Income Plan?

 No, you can have a Canadian Home Income Plan (Reverse Mortgage) for as long as you wish and never make a payment on that mortgage as long as you or your spouse lives in the home.

 Is there a maximum amount I can borrow?

 Yes, depending on your age and the condition of the house, you can borrow on average up to 55% of the value of your home.
 If you are a ‘young senior’, you may only be access 20% - 35%, which can be disappointing.
 Contact us to get a quick quote on how much you can access.

 What if the CHIP loan balance eventually exceeds the market value of my home?